What is in this leaflet

 - You are taking or are planning to take any other medicines.
 This includes vitamins and supplements that are available from your pharmacy, supermarket or health food shop.

-- other medicines that lower blood pressure such as ACE inhibitors, angiotensin II receptor blockers and aliskiren, especially if you have diabetes-related kidney problems
+- other medicines that lower blood pressure such as diuretics (fluid tablets) and ACE inhibitors, angiotensin II receptor blockers and aliskiren, especially if you have diabetes-related kidney problems

 - medicines used to raise blood pressure.